-- Realising the potential of undeveloped spaces such as Waitipu (the former Waitākere Quarry) and neighbourhood parks in Glen Eden.
-This could include partnering with the community. - Working collaboratively with the Regional Parks Western Sector to ensure outcomes delivered on neighbouring local parks are complementary and build upon each other to create a high value holistic parks network. - Upgrading community facilities to improve climate mitigation and resilience, e.g. solar panels and insulation. - adapting local parks for a changing climate, for example, tree planting, shade sails, drinking water fountains.

-- Partnering with Te Kawerau ā Maki on local parks, events and heritage programmes, such as Te • Kete Rukuruku. - Engaging with Hoani Waititi Marae on future plans for the marae, e.g. the aspiration for a Whare Wānanga.
+- Improving knowledge of the community lease portfolio will help us understand the value and benefits. - Realising the potential of undeveloped spaces such as Waitipu (the former Waitākere Quarry) and neighbourhood parks in Glen Eden.
+This could include partnering with the community.
+Working with the Regional Parks Western Sector to ensure outcomes delivered on neighbouring local parks are complementary and build upon each other to create a high value holistic parks network. - Upgrading community facilities to improve climate mitigation and resilience, e.g. solar panels and insulation. - Funding to future fit local parks for a changing climate, for example, tree planting, shade sails, drinking water fountains. - Partnering with Te Kawerau ā Maki on local parks, events and heritage programmes, such as Te Kete Rukuruku.